 Use a Light-Colored Pan

 Be sure to use a light-colored pan.
 The reason for this is that dark-colored pans absorb more heat than light-colored ones, which can actually cause the bottoms of your cakes or cookies to burn.
 The assumption is that recipes are written and tested for light-colored pans.
 If dark-colored ones are all you have, you can lower the temperature or play with the cooking time, but this violates rule #1, so it might be better to invest in some new pans.

 Again, the recipe will almost certainly specify this, so follow the recipe.
 But if it doesn't specify, use unsalted butter.
 Not only does the added salt affect the flavor, but salt also changes the way the glutens in flour develop, which can affect the consistency of your dough as well.Continue to 9 of 10 below.

 Recipes often remind you to do this, but when you're mixing batter in a stand mixer, you're trying to mix the ingredients together as thoroughly as possible, and this doesn't happen if significant parts of the mixture, like butter, eggs, or sugar, are stuck to the sides of the bowl.
 Fortunately, it's a simple matter to stop the mixer every 30 seconds or so and scrape the mixing bowl—as long as you remember to do it.

 10 of 10

+Definitely keep the oven closed.
 It's tempting to look inside to see how things are going, but it's just not a good idea.
-If you're baking a cake, the influx or air, or even the vibration of the oven door, can cause it to fall.
+If you're baking a cake, the influx of air, or even the vibration of the oven door, can cause it to fall.
 Not to mention, you let all the heat out, which is obviously going to affect the baking.